Sponsor a child in Benin

 Family strengthening: In 2004, our organisation started SOS Family Strengthening Programmes, which provide much needed support to families who are at risk of breaking down.
 We work directly with families and communities so that they can protect and look after their children.

 Care in families: Children whose parents cannot take care of them will find a loving home in one of the SOS families in one of the three SOS Children's Villages.
-The children grow up with their brothers and sisters in SOS families.
+The children grow up with their brothers and sisters in SOS families and SOS foster families.

 Education: We run kindergartens and provide primary and secondary school education to vulnerable children.